Frequently Asked Questions

 This address is required to participate in contracts: this is where you'll receive Bitcoin when you buy.
 This is also where you will receive Bitcoin if, as a seller, you conduct a refund.
 You are able to change your address for every contract.

 We strongly suggest you update your Bitcoin address from time to time.
-After you generate a new address in your wallet, you can go to the "Trading Settings" page, and paste your new address into the "Bitcoin address" or “Litecoin address” fields, and then save the changes.
+After you generate a new address in your wallet, you can go to the "Dashboard settings" page, and paste your new address into the "Bitcoin address" field, and then save the changes.

-While you can change your Bitcoin address in your “Trading Settings” at any time, existing contracts will use the address that was there at the moment of contract creation (or the one that you’ve mentioned within contract creation).
+While you can change your Bitcoin address in your “Dashboard” at any time, existing contracts will use the address that was there at the moment of contract creation (or the one that you’ve mentioned within contract creation).

 In every users profile the metric “High volume trades” means, how many trades the user has had, with an amount greater than or equal to 0.3 BTC or 20 LTC.